Lemonade Layer Cake Recipe

 - 1/2 teaspoon baking soda

 - 8 ounces reduced-fat cream cheese

 - 1. In a large bowl, beat butter and sugar until crumbly, about 2 minutes.
 Add the lemonade concentrate, lemon peel and vanilla; mix well.
 Add eggs and egg whites, one at a time, beating well after each addition.
 Combine the flour, baking powder, baking soda and salt.
 Add to the butter mixture alternately with buttermilk, beating well after each addition.

-- 2. Coat two 9-in. round baking pans coated with cooking spray and dusted with flour.
-Pour batter to prepared pans.
+- 2. Coat two 9-in. round baking pans with cooking spray and dust with flour.
+Pour batter into prepared pans.

 - 3. Bake at 350° for 18-22 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to a wire rack to cool completely.

 - 4. For frosting, in a small bowl, combine cream cheese and butter until smooth.
 Add the lemon peel, lemonade concentrate and vanilla; mix well.
 Gradually beat in confectioners' sugar until smooth.
 Spread frosting between layers and over top and sides of cake.
 Refrigerate for at least 1 hour before serving.
 Refrigerate leftovers.
 Yield: 16 servings.